Mineshafter61/Freshmore/Modelling and Analysis/3_Derivatives.md

 = \lim_{ h \to 0^- } \frac{f(h)-f(0)}{h}
 = \lim_{ h \to 0^- } \frac{-h-0}{h}
 = \lim_{ h \to 0^- } \frac{-h}{h} = -1$$

-- Differentiable: the derivative exists for every value in the function's domain
-	- A Differentiable function implies a Continuous function (but not vice versa)
-	- Polynomials are differentiable and continuous
-	- Sharp changes in gradient means the function is not differentiable
+### Derivatives and the graph
 - $f'(x) > 0$ means gradient is **positive** and $f(x)$ is increasing
 - $f'(x) < 0$ means gradient is **negative** and $f(x)$ is decreasing
 - $f'(x) = 0$ means that the gradient is **zero** and this defines a local **maxima** or **minima** on the graph
 	- You can tell if its a maximum or minimum point by comparing $f'(x^-)$ and $f'(x^+)$
 - $f''(x) \geq 0$ for all x: convex / concave upwards.
-- $f''(x) \leq 0$ for all x: concave/concave downwards.
+- $f''(x) \leq 0$ for all x: concave / concave downwards.

+- The derivative of an even function is an odd function.
 - The derivative of an odd function is an even function.
 > Proof:
 >